 This was a game developed by David Galt for Cardinal Industries double fifteen domino set.
 This is a simple trick taking game, like Moon.
-The gimmick in it is that the doubles are a permanent trump suit.
+The gimmick in it is that the doubles are a kind of permanent trump suit.
 The deal is also unusual in that the domino set is first shuffled, then distributed to the players in rounds.
 That is, you get part of the set, play those tiles, retire them, and then play the remaining tiles.

 The game uses a double fifteen domino set.
 The game can be played by two, three or four players, Four players form two partnerships.